shikokuchuo/mirai/README.md

 <br /> みらい 未来 <br /><br /> Minimalist Async Evaluation Framework
-for R <br /><br /> Designed for simplicity, a ‘mirai’ evaluates an R expression asynchronously in a parallel process, locally or distributed over the network, with the result automatically available upon completion. <br /><br /> Modern networking and concurrency built on [nanonext](https://github.com/shikokuchuo/nanonext/) and [NNG](https://nng.nanomsg.org/) (Nanomsg Next Gen) ensure reliable and efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS. <br /><br /> Advantages include being inherently queued thus handling many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and built-in asynchronous parallel map. <br /><br />
+for R <br /><br /> Designed for simplicity, a ‘mirai’ evaluates an R expression asynchronously in a parallel process, locally or distributed over the network.
+The result is automatically available upon completion.

+Modern networking and concurrency, built on [nanonext](https://github.com/shikokuchuo/nanonext/) and [NNG](https://nng.nanomsg.org/) (Nanomsg Next Gen), ensures reliable and efficient scheduling over fast inter-process communications or TCP/IP secured by TLS.
+Distributed computing can launch remote resources via SSH or cluster managers.

+An inherently queued architecture handles many more tasks than available processes, and requires no storage on the file system.
+Innovative features include support for otherwise non-exportable reference objects, event-driven promises, and asynchronous parallel map. <br /><br />

 ### Quick Start